sotetsuk/sotetsuk.github.io/content/index.md

 title = 'Sotetsu Koyamada'
 +++

-**Sotetsu Koyamada** is a researcher and engineer interested in reinforcement learning (RL), multi-agent systems, and game AI.
+**Sotetsu Koyamada**, Ph.D., is a researcher and engineer interested in reinforcement learning (RL), multi-agent systems, and game AI.
 I have been involved in the following projects:
 <!--- He obtained his Ph.D. from Kyoto University in Nov.
 2024. --->